OPT STEM Extension

 You can find instructions on how to complete this form online here.
 Please read completely through the information available to you through both the OIA and DHS websites.
 Links to the form and step-by step guidance can be found on both websites.

 You MUST complete the form with your employer before submitting your request for an I-20 to OIA.
-You may leave the box requesting "DSO" information blank.
-OIA will complete this section when issuing your STEM recommended I-20.

 Step 3: Gather Your Other Documentation